 2018 – 19 term dates

-Dates at the start and end of each term may change slightly to accommodate parties etc. Further details later
+Dates at the start and end of each term may change slightly to accommodate parties etc. Further details as they are available.

-We have just set up a facebook page for nursery.
-We will post pictures of some of our activities and information about what’s happening at nursery.
+We have a facebook page for nursery where we post pictures of some of our activities and information about what’s happening at nursery.
+This has proved very popular and a good way of finding out what your child has been doing at nursery!
 Search for Bright Sparks Nursery and look for our star logo then you can like and follow our page to keep up to date with what we do.
 Please share the page with any of your friends who may be interested.

-If any parent who pays fees monthly, half termly or termly would prefer to pay by bank transfer, our bank details are ; Barclays, Hexham 204009, Account – Bright Sparks Nursery 60825824.
+Please note that all fees are payable in advance.
+If any parent who pays fees would prefer to pay by bank transfer, our bank details are ; Barclays, Hexham 204009, Account – Bright Sparks Nursery 60825824.
 Please use your child’s name as a reference.